R-Millager/asr4csd/python_for_asr_tutorial_day3.md

 python hello_script.py
 ```

-You should see: `Hello from a Python script!`
+You should see: `This practice Python script says, 'Live long and prosper.'`

 ---